 Can an Upper Respiratory Infection Go Away Without Antibiotics?

-What is the Best Medicine for an Upper Respiratory Infection?
+What Is the Best Medicine for an Upper Respiratory Infection?

 What Happens if an Upper Respiratory Infection Goes Untreated?